python/cpython/Doc/howto/urllib2.rst

 .. [#] For an introduction to the CGI protocol see
        `Writing Web Applications in Python <http://www.pyzine.com/Issue008/Section_Articles/article_CGIOne.html>`_.
 .. [#] Google for example.
-.. [#] Browser sniffing is a very bad practise for website design - building
+.. [#] Browser sniffing is a very bad practice for website design - building
        sites using web standards is much more sensible.
 Unfortunately a lot of sites still send different versions to different browsers.
 .. [#] The user agent for MSIE 6 is